vglazer/vglazer.github.io/_posts/2018-09-02-blas-lapack.md

-and another one [here](http://www.crystalclearsoftware.com/cgi-bin/boost_wiki/wiki.pl?Frequently_Asked_Questions_Using_UBLAS). uBLAS prioritizes portability over performance, like ATLAS, but is slower than ATLAS due to the "abstraction penalty", and thus even slower than BLAS implementatinos tuned for particular architectures such as OpenBLAS, MTL or BLIS.
+and another one [here](http://www.crystalclearsoftware.com/cgi-bin/boost_wiki/wiki.pl?Frequently_Asked_Questions_Using_UBLAS). uBLAS prioritizes portability over performance, like ATLAS, but is slower than ATLAS due to the "abstraction penalty", and thus even slower than BLAS implementatinos tuned for particular architectures such as OpenBLAS, MKL or BLIS.

 ## So Which BLAS should I Use?

 Based on my research so far, I would do the following:

 * If you are on a Mac, use vecLib
-* Otherwise, if you have an Intel CPU, use OpenBLAS or MTK
+* Otherwise, if you have an Intel CPU, use OpenBLAS or MKL
 * If you have an AMD CPU, use OpenBLAS or BLIS + libflame
 * For all other architectures such as ARM, use ATLAS
 * Avoid the reference BLAS implementation from Netlib